Trip Report: Europe On a Budget

 But, did we stick to it?

 No, but I still think we did okay.
 We spent a total of $900 (beyond the $200 in travel taxes) for our eight-day trip, mostly because I bought a few Christmas presents that weren’t necessarily budgeted for as a trip expense.
 We also found that food and train rides ended up costing slightly more than we planned, although we might have been able to save by skipping meals or renting a car.
-We also had a few massive spending fails in Paris, including purchasing $16 in Diet Coke in one sitting, a situation I will write more about in an upcoming post.
+We did good on sightseeing in Paris, but we also had a few massive spending fails in Paris – including purchasing $16 in Diet Coke in one sitting.
+I’ll write more about in an upcoming post.
 Stay tuned.

 Either way, credit card rewards made this trip possible.
 Without them, our airfare and hotel stays would have cost over $6,000 alone.
 And now that it’s over, I’m ready to plan out next trip abroad that I don’t actually pay for.
 Where will we go?
 I dunno, but I can’t wait to find out.